 - 9. Settlement Agreement guidance introduced by the SG in 2014 provides for the central review and reporting of Settlement Agreements and is designed to increase transparency, promote consistency and ensure value for money. - 10.
-The first line of assurance lies with the designated Accountable Officer for each body as set out in the Scottish Public Finance Manual (SPFM).
+The first line of assurance lies with the designated Accountable Officer for each body as set out in the SPFM5.
 The SPFM notes that "the essence of the Accountable Officer's role is a personal responsibility for the propriety and regularity of the finances under their stewardship and for the economic, efficient and effective use of all related resources.
-Accountable Officers are personally answerable to the Parliament for the exercise of their functions".
+Accountable Officers are personally answerable to the Parliament for the exercise of their functions"6.
 The SPFM and supporting guidance makes it clear that final decisions on Settlement Agreements rest with the Accountable Officer. - 11.
-The SPFM and supporting guidance sets out the process for interaction between a designated Accountable Officer and the SG, and requires the relevant body to consult the SG before entering into a Settlement Agreement and to submit a business case. - 12.
-The bodies covered by the reporting procedure in the SPFM and supporting guidance are set out at Annex A. For NHSScotland bodies, the reporting procedure follows a similar process and is overseen
+The SPFM and supporting guidance sets out the process for interaction between a designated Accountable Officer and the SG and requires the relevant body to consult the SG before entering into a Settlement Agreement.
+To this end, the employer will prepare a Business Case with the approval of the relevant Accountable Officer and will seek advice/clearance as required from the Sponsor Team.
+The Sponsor Team will then send the business case to the Sponsor Director, People Directorate, Finance Business Partner and Severance Policy Team for scrutiny.
+The Sponsor Team will